 Under Task 1, the C-Team will represent the Council at a variety of meetings related to program planning and oversight.
-First, the C-Team will represent the Council and participate along with other stakeholders at up to eight regularly scheduled Energy Efficiency TWG (EE TWG) meetings.
-Second, we propose to staff one or two C-Team members as active participants in all Equity Working Group (EWG) proceedings in 2024 so that we may report back to the EERMC relevant updates associated with commitments made in the 2024 Annual Energy Efficiency Plan (2024 EE Plan), as well as proposed commitments for the 2025 EE Plan.
+First, the C-Team will represent the Council and participate along with other stakeholders at all Energy Efficiency TWG (EE TWG) meetings.
+Second, we propose to staff one or two C-Team members as active participants in all Equity Working Group (EWG) proceedings in 2024 so that we may convey Council input to the EWG as well as report back to the EERMC regarding commitments made in the 2024 Annual Energy Efficiency Plan (2024 EE Plan), as well as proposed commitments for the 2025 EE Plan.
 The C-Team is proposing to continue leveraging its experience from equity activity in other jurisdictions to play a more active role in partnering with OER and the Company to guide the EWG.
-The C-Team is also proposing to continue representing the Council on the EWG and will advocate for a stronger leadership role for the Council if warranted.
-Finally, the C-Team will represent the Council in all necessary meetings with OER and the Company to fully support EERMCrelated activities and responsibilities, ensure all deliverables meet deadlines that allow for adequate Council review and feedback, and to prepare for upcoming Council meetings.
+The C-Team is also proposing to continue representing the Council on the EWG and partner with OER and RIE to ensure EWG activities appropriately complement the Council's oversight of EE program planning and implementation.
+Finally, the C-Team will represent the Council in all necessary meetings with OER and the Company to fully support EERMC-related activities and responsibilities, ensure all deliverables meet deadlines that allow for adequate Council review and feedback, and to prepare for upcoming Council meetings.